Benjosm/eventsphere/README.md

 EventSphere is a self-contained 3D visualization platform that renders real-time global events on an interactive globe, powered by AI-driven clustering for intelligent thematic navigation.
 Built for use cases like crisis monitoring and situational awareness, EventSphere processes event data with **local machine learning models**—ensuring complete data privacy with no external API dependencies.

 The platform’s unique value proposition lies in its **on-device clustering logic**, which automatically identifies and labels thematic patterns (e.g., "Civil Unrest", "Natural Disaster") from unstructured event descriptions.
-All data remains within the encrypted local environment, making EventSphere ideal for sensitive or air-gapped deployments.
+All data remains within the local environment, making EventSphere ideal for air-gapped or privacy-sensitive deployments.

 ---